jtran1403/SearchGuardian/README.md

 ###Your personal profile

-  Most of your **personal information** are displayed.
-The information displayed are the one I judged pertinent but more information could be returned (see documentation of Graph API).
+  Most of your **personal information** is displayed here (only information I judged pertinent are shown, there could be more returned (see documentation of Graph API)).

 _Note: Since you gave permission to the application to access that data, it will retrieve it no matter what the privacy setting is.
-Besides, the privacy settings of the profile cannot be returned by using Graph API, therefore if you never set it properly, do check them and change them if reguired.._
+Besides, the privacy settings of the profile cannot be returned by using Graph API, therefore if you never set it properly, do check them and change them if required._

 ###Your albums